 The Sherlocks, The Bullingdon 12/3/17

 The Sherlocks are a band without any artistic value whatsoever, shallow in depth and paling in insignificance compared to their peers that have long since abandoned the wasteland The Sherlocks still inhabit.
-The evening is summed up by the gargantuan size of their lighting rig, so unnecessarily big it feels like a firework display to celebrate an accountant putting his pen down.
+The evening is summed up by the gargantuan size of their lighting rig, so unnecessarily big it feels like a firework display to celebrate a lonely businessman using his Corby trouser press.
 They clearly know the music isn’t enough of a draw to keep their teenage target audience engaged for more than a song or two so bombard us with this fiasco of unnecessary lighting bravado.

 Elementary they are indeed.
 Suffocatingly elementary.